-Events management platform Bizzabo raises $15M Series B
+Events management platform Bizzabo raises $15M growth round

 Nvidia and construction giant Komatsu partner on AI for job site safety

-Just eight months after its last round of funding, events management platform Bizzabo has raised a $15 million Series B. The new round, which brings Bizzabo’s total funding so far to $30 million, was led by Pilot Growth Equity, with participation from Maor Investments and returning investors.
+Just eight months after its last round of funding, events management platform Bizzabo has raised another $15 million.
+The new round, which brings Bizzabo’s total funding so far to $30 million, was led by Pilot Growth Equity, with participation from Maor Investments and returning investors.

 Co-founder and chief executive officer Eran Ben-Shushan told TechCrunch that Bizzabo raised more capital because the company is growing quickly and wants to expand its cloud-based event software platform to take advantage of market demand.